Kid-friendly aarti for puja or navratri

-Which is where this idea came about to honor Ma Durga.
+This is where this idea came about to honor Ma Durga.
 Granted, it is not traditional but the concept and early experience is what I am all about.
-I was pregnant with baby number 2 and wobbled my way into Walmart to buy the supplies necessary to make a kid friendly aarti dish.
+I was pregnant with baby number 2 and wobbled my way into Walmart to buy the supplies necessary to make a kid-friendly aarti dish.

 - A Plate (metal, plastic, kid friendly) Try these

 - Glue Stick or Glue

 - Decorations (colored rice, confetti, fresh flowers, rhinestones, etc)

 - Navratri colors or prints such as bandhari